crate/crate-tutorials/docs/install-run/docker.rst

    If this command aborts with an error, consult the `troubleshooting guide`_.

+.. _install-docker-next:

 Next steps
 ==========

-Now you have CrateDB up and running, :ref:`take the guided tour <first-use>`.
+Now you have CrateDB up and running, :ref:`take the guided tour <use>`.

 .. _bootstrap check: https://crate.io/docs/crate/guide/en/latest/admin/bootstrap-checks.html